OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 ### Scenario 6 - Detecting peak points

 Throughout the record, there can be periods when the RoC will substantially change.
-We can detect RoC increases that are significant by identifying so called *peak-points*.
-Here, we will use “Non-linear” method, which will detect significant change from a non-linear trend of RoC.
+We can detect RoC increases that are significant by identifying so-called *peak-points*.
+Here, we will use the “Non-linear” method, which will detect a significant change from a non-linear trend of RoC.

 ``` r
 scenario_5_peak <-